Five Ways a Manufacturing Partner Can Support Your Sustainability Goals

 Additionally, by partnering with manufacturers, brands can address the sustainability of their product's entire life cycle from the time it's just a sketch on a white board.
 By optimizing product design through sustainable design principles like using materials with low carbon footprints, incorporating recycled materials, increasing recyclability and using fewer materials overall, companies and manufacturers can accelerate the movement toward industrial decarbonization.
 Manufacturing partners who manage huge numbers of parts and suppliers have the relationships and purchasing power necessary to help you find responsibly sourced materials from reliable suppliers.

 At Jabil, we have put these ideas into action.
-As we outlined in Jabil's 2021 Sustainability Report, our strategies generated a 19% decrease in GHG emissions between the fiscal years 2020 and 2021.
+As we outlined in Jabil's 2022 Sustainability Report, our strategies have generated a 23% decrease in GHG emissions from the fiscal year 2019 baseline.
+In FY22, approximately 1.17 million metric tons CO2e were avoided using renewable energy.
 We are also dedicated to sharing these values and being a sustainability partner for customers.
 For example, over the last few years, we have supported content delivery network (CDN) services provider Akamai Technologies to improve efficiency, reduce cost and reduce greenhouse gas emissions by an estimated 800 metric tons CO2e.

 3. Supply Chain Optimization for Sustainability